OpenImageAnalysisGroup/IAP/trunk/IAP/release/readme.updates.txt

+See end of file for upgrade procedure.

 V1.0.3 (August 24, 2013)
 --------------------------------------------------------------------------------
+* Fix (change 11):
-* Corrected the problem, that two of the same analysis-submit buttons where shown, in case two mongodb databases have been configured.
+  Corrected the problem, that two of the same analysis-submit buttons where shown, in case two mongodb databases have been configured.
 Now only one button is shown.
+* Fix (change 10):
-* There was a performance degradation when using the 'Show Image' context menu command in the image grid view or when using the Analysis test-command.
+  There was a performance degradation/error (new in V1.0.2) when moving the mouse over the image display.
+When using the 'Show Image' context menu command in the image grid view and the Analysis test-command.
+* Fix (change 9):
-* When using the Load, DB-ImportExport command, the metadata file can't be opened at the same time in Excel or another program.
-IAP now shows a warning/ error message in this situation.
-Before, data loading was not possible, with no error message.
+  When using the 'Load > DB-DB-Imp.-Exp.
+Dataset' command, the meta data file was not allowed to be open at the same time in Excel.
+IAP now handles this situation without an error.
+In case of other loading errors a error message is shown.
+* Fix (change 8):
+  When saving experiments or performing an analysis on local disc, the special characters '[', ':' and ']' caused problems.
+These characters, if included in the experiment name, are handled now correctly.
+* New (change 7):
-* Added hints on next workflow steps, after clicking the 'Load > DB-Imp.-Exp.
+  Added hints on next workflow steps, after clicking the 'Load > DB-Imp.-Exp.
   Dataset' command.
+* New (change 6):
+  Update output counter, when saving analysis output to local disk.
+Status is shown during analysis.

 V1.0.2b (August 12, 2013)
 --------------------------------------------------------------------------------
+* Fix (change 5):
-* Experiment header information about used storage space when saving to disk (VFS) has been corrected
+  Experiment header information about used storage space when saving to disk (VFS) has been corrected
+* New (change 4):
-* Reduced memory usage during loading of data sets from MongoDB databases and from VFS
+  Reduced memory usage during loading of data sets from MongoDB databases and from VFS
+* New (change 3):
-* Reduced memory usage during data analysis
+  Reduced memory usage during data analysis

 V1.0.1 (July 26, 2013)
 --------------------------------------------------------------------------------
+* Fix (change 2):
-* A problem has been fixed, which prevented the proper analysis of data sets, loaded from a temporary VFS location (e.g. using the data set-loading command, to access a local file system folder).
+  A problem has been fixed, which prevented the proper analysis of data sets, loaded from a temporary VFS location (e.g. using the data set-loading command, to access a local file system folder).
+* New (change 1):
-* Analysis blocks, used for Barley and Arabidopsis analysis have been moved to their proper package locations (similar to the Maize analysis blocks).
+  Analysis blocks, used for Barley and Arabidopsis analysis have been moved to their proper package locations (similar to the Maize analysis blocks).